 1. Our group sizes were capped at 15.

-2. We imposed an upper limit on number of batches per trail as well.
+2. We imposed an upper limit on number of batches per trail.
 Restricting group sizes seemed a futile move with no upper limit imposed on the batches heading into a trail.
-So our number of batches were capped to make sure we don't take more than 250 people per trail per season.
+So batch numbers were capped to make sure we do not take more than 180 people per trail per season.

 3. We also avoided fixed camping and practised rolling camps on all our trails.